kevroletin/kevroletin.github.io/_drafts/how-tty-works.md

   ports are still in use, for example in embedded software engineering and embedded devices might implement flow control.
 But it's not relevant for pseudo terminals.
-I didn't check all the features, but many of them simply do nothing in case of a pseudo terminal.
+I didn't check all the features, but many of them simply do nothing in the case of a pseudo-terminal.

   The only relevant feature from "Control settings" is the `hup` setting (send a hangup signal when the last process closes the tty).

 * delays (bsN, crN, ffN, nlN)

-  Delays just doesn't work with pseudo terminals.
+  Delays just don't work with pseudo terminals.

   [drivers/tty/n_tty.c#L417-L419](https://github.com/torvalds/linux/blob/master/drivers/tty/n_tty.c#L417-L419)
   > Note that Linux currently ignores TABDLY, CRDLY, VTDLY, FFDLY